scipion-em/docs/docs/developer/scipion-infrastructure-cloud-usage.rst

 In any case you will have some time to download project and results.

-And please do not forget to acknowledge the use of this infrastructure by adding the following paragraph to your publication.
+And please do not forget to acknowledge the use of this infrastructure by adding the following paragraph to your publication:

+“This work used the EGI infrastructure with the dedicated support of CSIC, IISAS, CESNET-MCC and EGI Foundation”